I Want To...

 - Just One of the Kids: Raising a Resilient Family When One of Your Children Has a Physical Disability (2013)

 - Living with HHT: Understanding and Managing Your Hereditary Hemorrhagic Telangiectasia (2017)

 - Ph.D.
 1982 City University of New York, clinical psychology

 - Post-Doctoral Fellowship in Medical Rehabilitation Research, 2000-2001, Johns Hopkins University, Department of Physical Medicine and Rehabilitation

 - Licensed Psychologist in the State of Maryland

 Assistant Professor, Part-time, Johns Hopkins University Department of Physical Medicine & Rehabilitation

-Wolff JL, Rand-Giovanetti E, Palmer S, Wegener S, Reider L, Frey K, Boult C; Caregiving and Chronic Care: The Guided Care Program for Family and Friends, Journal of Gerontology Medical Sciences, 64(7):785-91, July, 2009.
+- Wolff JL, Rand-Giovannetti E, Palmer S, Wegener S, Reider L, Frey K, Boult C; Caregiving and Chronic Care: The Guided Care Program for Family and Friends, Journal of Gerontology Medical Sciences, 64(7):785-91, July, 2009.

 - Palmer S, Kriegsman KH, Palmer JB.
 With contributions by John W. McDonald and Cristina L. Sadowsky.
 Spinal Cord Injury: A Guide For Living, 2nd edition.
 Baltimore: Johns Hopkins University Press, 2008.